-It has been about a month since the last earnings report for Federal Realty Investment Trust (FRT).
-Shares have lost about 0.6% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Federal Realty Investment Trust (FRT).
+Shares have added about 5.3% in that time frame, outperforming the S&P 500.

-Will the recent negative trend continue leading up to its next earnings release, or is Federal Realty Investment Trust due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent positive trend continue leading up to its next earnings release, or is Federal Realty Investment Trust due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Federal Realty posted fourth-quarter 2018 FFO per share of $1.57, in line with the Zacks Consensus Estimate.
-Also, the reported figure compares favorably with the prior-year tally of $1.30.
+Federal Realty posted third-quarter 2018 FFO per share of $1.58, beating the Zacks Consensus Estimate of $1.55.
+Also, the reported figure compared favorably with the prior-year quarter tally of $1.50.

 Results reflect growth in revenues.
-The company witnessed rise in property operating income and lease rollover for comparable properties.
+The company experienced rise in property operating income and lease rollover for comparable properties.
 It also raised its guidance for 2018.

-Total revenues for the quarter grew 5.1% year over year to $235.38 million.
-Moreover, the top-line figure surpassed the Zacks Consensus Estimate of $234.16 million.
+Total revenues for the quarter grew 5.4% year over year to $229.8 million.
+Moreover, the top line surpassed the Zacks Consensus Estimate of $228.5 million.

 Quarter in Details

-Federal Realty exited 2018 with cash and cash equivalents of approximately $64.1 million, significantly up from $15.2 million posted at the end of 2017.
+Federal Realty exited third-quarter 2018 with cash and cash equivalents of approximately $41.9 million, significantly up from $15.2 million posted at the end of 2017.

 How Have Estimates Been Moving Since Then?

-At this time, Federal Realty Investment Trust has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, Federal Realty Investment Trust has a subpar Growth Score of D, however its Momentum Score is doing a bit better with a C. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report